emlased/MONAI-Label-on-Runpod/README.md

 ## Step by step
 1. Set up RunPod
 2. Set up MONAI Label Server
+3. Accessing the MONAI Label API
-3. Set up 3D Slicer
+4. Set up 3D Slicer
-4. Active Learning with MONAI Label
+6. Active Learning with MONAI Label
 ## 1. Set up RunPod
 1. Create a RunPod account: Sign up and log in to [RunPod](https://www.runpod.io/).
 You will need to request access to the UT Academic AI Team account and will receive a url to link this to your account.
 2. Next, you can configure a pod for deployment.
 Click **Pods** in the toolbar and then **+ Deploy**.
 Next you will configure the pod.
 Select the cloud type **Secure Cloud** and change to **Community Cloud**.
 Then select the location **Any** and change to **US - United States**.
 Then change the internet speed from **Med** to **High** or **Extreme**.
 Checl the box for **Public IP**.
 Finally you will select a GPU.
 It should have at least 12GB VRAM.
 The **RTX 4090** is a good option.
 Remember to stop the machine when not in use because the account will be charged by the hour.